Warning: Multitasking Is Killing Your Productivity

 While most of us think that multitasking is performing two or more tasks simultaneously.
 Multitasking is really task-switching, or moving back and forth between two or more tasks.
 This actually reduces productivity, because most of your attention is expended on the act of switching tasks, and you never really focus on either task.

 “Most of the time multitasking is an illusion.
-You think you are multitasking but in reality you’re actually wasting time switching from one task to another.” – Bosco Tjan
+You think you are multitasking but in reality, you’re actually wasting time switching from one task to another.” – Bosco Tjan

 Unfortunately, multitasking does not save you time.
-In fact, research shows that it will take you longer to complete two tasks when multitasking than it would to complete each one separately.
+In fact, research shows that it will take you longer to complete two tasks when multitasking than it would complete each one separately.
 Experts estimate that multitasking can actually lead to a 40 percent reduction in your productivity.

 Multitasking Is Killing Your Productivity

-Not only has research shown that multitasking reduces your productivity, it has also be shown to be harmful to your health.
+Not only has research shown that multitasking reduces your productivity, it has also been shown to be harmful to your health.
 Here are the results of just a few of the many research studies related to multitasking:

-The Multitaking Solution
+The Multitasking Solution

 Now that you understand the negative impacts of multitasking, what can you do about it?

 The primary skill that you need to develop to overcome multitasking is FOCUS.
 Focus on one task at a time.
-This means means doing something, and thinking about what you’re doing at the same time.
+This means doing something, and thinking about what you’re doing at the same time.
 This means focusing on one task until it is completed or you are at a stopping point.